-We offer individual courses on the genres, including news, feature and photojournalism; narrative journalism/creative nonfiction; and documentary and feature film.
+We offer individual courses on the genres, including news, feature and photojournalism; narrative journalism/creative nonfiction; and documentary, narrative filmmaking, and new media.
 In all courses, JASS stresses convergent media, inter-disciplinarity, and the underlying research and writing skills that connect us as journalists, documentarians and filmmakers.

 More about the JASS Program